Claim Back Marriage Tax Online

 • One individual will have to be a non-taxpayer, i.e., earning less than £12,570 a year

-• Both individuals were born after 6th April 1935
+• You and your partner were born after 6th April 1935

 How Much Can I Receive?

-For the current tax year, the marriage tax allowance equates to £252.
-While this is almost £1,000 away from the £1,256 mentioned earlier, it will add up if you’re able to backdate the claim.
-You can backdate the HMRC marriage tax allowance by up to four years, giving you slightly different amounts for each tax year.
+For the current year, the marriage tax allowance equates to £252.
+While this is almost £1,000 away from the £1,258 mentioned earlier, it will add up if you’re able to backdate the claim.
+You can backdate the HMRC marriage tax allowance by up to four years, giving you slightly different amounts for each qualifying year.

 The amounts you can receive if you transfer your marriage allowance for previous years are as follows: